 The man stepped forward, one hand extended.
 “Thanks.
 Name’s Jansen—this is Colleen.
 We’re getting married next week.”

 Colleen’s eyes rounded into glowing orbs as she focused on the food sack.
 “You have any water by chance?
 I’m nearly dead.
-Jan forgot to pack the water bottles and then led me on this forsaken adventure—”
+Janen forgot to pack the water bottles and then led me on this forsaken adventure—”

 “Hey!
 Not fair.
 Who forgot to bring the snacks—huh?
 You—”

-Shaking his head, Jack retreated to his car, pulled two water bottles from the back seat and then snatched a couple candy bars from his food bag.
+Shaking his head, Jack retreated to his car, pulled two water bottles from the back seat and then snatched a couple of candy bars from his food bag.
 He tossed them over.
 “Here.
 You’ll live long enough to get married, okay?”
 His eyes shifted to the right.

 Jansen nodded appreciatively and tugged Colleen aside.
 “Thanks!
 You’re a lifesaver.”
 He checked his watch.
 “We’ll still make it if we hurry.
 Come on.”